 The right help at the right time

 Whether you, or a loved one are dealing with an addiction, we urge you to begin the rehabilitation process sooner rather than later.
 Here at Port of Call, we have an experienced team of advisors who are here to help you find the help that you need, starting with a free assessment over the phone.
-Please do not hesitate to call us on 08000029010 or email us at firstname.lastname@example.org and we can help you in reaching active recovery today.
+After counselling, the next step may be rehab, and we are ready to guide your next steps and find the right centre for you.
+Please do not hesitate to call us on 08000029010 or email us at email@example.com and we can help you in reaching active recovery today.